Havana standard city tour

 Cuba’s National Hotel

-In the 1950s, the National Hotel of Cuba became a focal point for organized crime, particularly during the era when the Mafia sought to establish a stronghold in Havana.
-Notable figures like Meyer Lansky and Santo Trafficante Jr. were instrumental in transforming the hotel into a glamorous casino, attracting high rollers and celebrities alike.
-This transformation was part of a larger trend where the Mafia invested heavily in the Cuban tourism industry, turning the National into a lavish playground for the elite.
+National Hotel of Cuba, opened in 1930, adorned with classic Art Deco and Neoclassical elements.
+Visit the Hall of Fame within to discover all the celebrities have visited this hotel.
+In the 1950s, it became a focal point for organized crime, particularly during the era when the Mafia sought to establish a stronghold in Havana.
+Meyer Lansky and Santo Trafficante Jr. were instrumental in transforming the hotel into a glamorous casino; this transformation was part of a larger trend where the Mafia invested heavily in the Cuban tourism industry, turning the National into a lavish playground for the elite.
 The casino featured opulent gaming rooms and extravagant entertainment, drawing visitors from around the world and solidifying the hotel’s reputation as a hotspot for nightlife and excess.
 All of this came to an end after 1959.

 thumbnail